Call Azure Function From SPFX Webpart

 My Selected Value: Webpart

-Name of the Webpart: You need to provide a name for the webpart.
+Name of the Webpart: Provide a name for the webpart.

 My Selected Value: SPFXAzureFunction

 What is your Web part description?
-You can type a description for the webpart or You can hit the Enter button to keep the default description.
+You can type a description for the Web part, or press Enter to keep the default description.

 My Selected Value: This webpart will call the Azure Function

 Which framework would you like to use?
-You can use a different framework like No JavaScript Framework, React, and Knockout.
+You can use different frameworks like No JavaScript Framework, React, and Knockout.
 You can choose the No JavaScript Framework.

 My Selected Value: No JavaScript Framework

-You can able to see below, all my provided options to create the SPFX client side webpart
+You can able to see below all the provided options to create the SPFX client-side webpart

 How to create SPFX webpart to call the Azure Function

 Now Yeoman generator will start creating the solution based on the input provided above.
-Now you can able to see the solution has been created successfully without any issue.
+Now you can able to see the solution has been created successfully without any issues.

 How to call Azure Function from SPFX webpart

-Now To lock the version of the project dependencies, you can run the below command
+Now, to lock the version of the project dependencies, you can run the following command

 npm shrinkwrap

-Now, to open the code editor, type code space dot(.) command.
+Now, to open the code editor, type the code space dot(.) command.

 code .